aniket8000/imf_gadget/README.md

-# IMF Gadget API – Backend Developer Assignment
+# IMF Gadget API – Backend Developer
 This project is a secure, RESTful API built for managing IMF gadgets.
 It includes full CRUD functionality, self-destruct simulation, JWT-based authentication, filtering, and soft deletion — all powered by Node.js, Express, Prisma, and PostgreSQL.

 ## Features